rvnminers-A-and-N/aipgrpc/README.md

-# RavenRPC
+# AIPowerGridRPC

-Crazy simple Ravencoin RPC library, designed to work with all versions of Ravencoin.
+Crazy simple AI Power Grid RPC library, designed to work with all versions of AI Power Grid.

 *"I have seen many libraries, this one... is pretty average" - Joe*

 INSTALL:

 ```
-pip install ravenrpc
+pip install aipgrpc
 ```

 ## Setting Up Ravend (Linux)

-go to your `.raven` folder, add a `raven.conf` file if there is not one already, in that file add:
+go to your `.aipg` folder, add a `aipg.conf` file if there is not one already, in that file add:

 ```
 rpcuser=username